vishu1994/zomato-bot/data/nlu.md

 - i am near to mumbai
 - chennai
 - punjab
+- i am looking in borivali
+- i am living in borivali
+- my location will be in borivali

 ## intent:telling_location_cuisine
 - i am looking for some [chinese](cuisine) food in mumbai